 At 6:00am on April 13th, there he was.
 I’d missed it and he was born smoothly, all on his own.
 But that’s about how everything with that little goat is, easygoing and fun.
 He is the complete opposite of his mother in every way: friendly, cuddly and curious.
 Her little tongue moved meticulously over each part of the tiny creature and she seemed glad to have the help.
 She looked at me as if she thought,

 “I don’t have any idea what just happened, but I think I’m doing what I’m supposed to.. and this is mine?”

-She was a great momma goat from the beginning and tried to help her kid find his way to her teat immediately.
-I brought out the bucket of warm water and molasses as suggested in all the holistic online website suggestions.
+She was a great momma from the beginning and tried to help her kid find his way to her teat immediately.
+I brought out the bucket of warm water and molasses as suggested in numerous holistic online sources.
 She chugged it, rehydrating before returning to licking her new kid obsessively.
 The kid knew that he needed to be nudging on something to make milk come out, but he was nudging in all the wrong directions.
 Even when I aimed him at the teat, while Nilah patiently lifted her leg for him, he would nudge and bump at her belly, front legs and chest.
 Even with his face in front of the teat it took over an hour before he sorted out how to latch on to it, which he did just as I was really beginning to get worried!

 Kids should get their first mouthful of colostrum within the first half hour of being born.

 Because so many goats do have more than one kid, I was convinced there had to be another.
 I bumped her belly as instructed and it felt full, but there was no thump of a baby.
 By 10:00am I gave up on my hopes of another (female) kid and focused instead on baby Ely.

 NOTE: *This blog includes affiliate links, which means I may receive a nominal commission when you make a purchase at no additional cost to you.
 I have not been paid for my opinion and any commentary on the efficiency of a product is solely my own opinion and experience.